 Sandra Rutter is a contemporary artist based in the North East of England.

-"A lot of my work takes on a landscape form, but when I start painting I don't necessarily know how I want the finished painting to look; it develops and changes as I work.
+"A lot of my work takes on a seascape or landscape form, but when I start painting I don't necessarily know how I want the finished painting to look; it develops and changes as I work.
 The starting point is easy as I am 'just going with the flow' getting to know the canvas, but as the painting progresses and emerges, it becomes more challenging, building up the many layers, scraping back and reworking until it is finally finished.
 This can be over a period of days, weeks and even months."